-- Grade 11 : "Philippine Culture, Society, and Politics" - one sem [ALREADY IMPLEMENTED]
+- Grade 11 : "Philippine Culture, Society, and Politics" - one sem [ALREADY IMPLEMENTED.
+Not a history course.]

-- Grade 12 : "Philippines Diplomatic History with ASEAN and China" - one sem (this will be a core research and survey subject that explores the diplomatic history of the Philippines with its neighbors in order to understand current international issues e.g. the 'West Philippine Sea Dispute')
+- Grade 12 : "Special Topics in Philippine History" - one sem (this will be a core research and survey subject that explores the special topics in Philippine History e.g. Diplomatic History through the 'West Philippine Sea Dispute')

 The aforementioned matrix are suggestions only.
 There are other ways where Philippine History can be included in both junior high school and senior high school as dedicated subjects.